You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

 Rioja, Spain, $18

-Crisp, juicy flavors of cherries and raspberries, with hints of cloves and orange peel (a signature of Rioja, in my experience) — this is a captivating wine.
+Crisp, juicy flavors of cherries and raspberries, with hints of cloves and orange peel (a signature of rioja, in my experience) — this is a captivating wine.
 Its flavors continue to develop after you swallow.
 Since this review was written, M. Touton has run out of the 2016 vintage, but is expecting the 2017 by the end of October.
 The 2016 is available at the stores listed.
 ABV: 14.5 percent.

 Imported by Folio, distributed in the District and Maryland by M. Touton Selection, in Virginia by RNDC: Available in the District at Batch 13, the Bottle Shop, Calvert Woodley, Cork & Fork, Downtown Liquors, Grand Cata, Irving Wine & Spirits, Metro Wine & Spirits, Pearson’s, Prego Again, Rodman’s, Safeway (14th Street SE, L Street, Wisconsin Avenue), Sherry’s Fine Wine & Spirits, Wardman Wines.
-Available in Maryland at Bin 201 Wine Sellers in Annapolis; Bin 604 Wine Sellers and Wine Source in Baltimore; the Breadery in Catonsville; Cork 57 Beer and Wine and Georgetown Square Wine and Beer in Bethesda; Downtown Crown Wine and Beer in Gaithersburg; Edgewood Liquors in Edgewater; Fulton Wine & Spirits in Fulton; Glenwood Wine & Spirits in Glenwood; Greenbelt Co-Op in Greenbelt; Landover Liquor in Cheverly; Pine Orchard Liquors and Wine Bin in Ellicott City; the Wine Harvest (Potomac).
+Available in Maryland at Bin 201 Wine Sellers in Annapolis, Bin 604 Wine Sellers and Wine Source in Baltimore, the Breadery in Catonsville, Cork 57 Beer and Wine and Georgetown Square Wine and Beer in Bethesda, Downtown Crown Wine and Beer in Gaithersburg, Edgewood Liquors in Edgewater, Fulton Wine & Spirits in Fulton, Glenwood Wine & Spirits in Glenwood, Greenbelt Co-Op in Greenbelt, Landover Liquor in Cheverly, Pine Orchard Liquors and Wine Bin in Ellicott City, the Wine Harvest in Potomac.

 Domaine Naturaliste Sauvage Sauvignon Blanc 2017